 Model-based treatment planning- a potential solution with challenges

-As an alternative to this clinician-centric approach, model-based treatment planning would use computational models of acoustic, temperature, and tissue-damage distributions to guide patient treatments.
+As an alternative to ad=hoc approach based on the clinician’s intuition, model-based treatment planning would use computational models of acoustic, temperature, and tissue-damage distributions to guide patient treatments.
 It would include optimization of the treatment path, heating duration and power-levels that will most effectively ablate the target tumor while sparing healthy tissues.
 However, before model-based treatment planning for MRgFUS become a reality, the acoustic and thermal models used for computational models require improvement and extensive validation.
 Additionally, given the 24-to-48-hour treatment planning window, the thousands of computational scenarios necessary for treatment optimization would require a faster, streamlined modeling process that can be completed in seconds or minutes.

 Study Hypothesis